Sindhanai Sei: Plot

 The film starts with a flashback.
 The young man Aadhi (R. Yuvan) was disowned by his family and struggled to find a job in Chennai.
-He then fell in love with a rich girl named Gayathri (Madhu Sharma), and they got married month later.
+He then fell in love with a rich girl named Gayathri (Madhu Sharma), and they married a month later.
 However, Gayathri soon humiliated Aadhi and expelled him from her home because he was apathetic, poor, and could not satisfy her sexually.
-Aadhi then ran into his childhood friends Pazhani (Shashank) and Seenu (Bala) in a police station.
-Pazhani was a naïve bank employee who had an unpleasant tendency to talk for hours and drove away every person within his orbit, while the jobless Seenu stole money from bar customers to drink alcohol.
-They started to live together and decided to make easy money: they snatched gold chains and pickpocketed.
+Aadhi then ran into his childhood friends Pazhani (Shashank) and Seenu (Bala) at a police station.
+Pazhani was a naïve bank employee who had an unpleasant habit of talking for hours, which drove everyone away.
+The jobless Seenu stole money from bar customers to drink alcohol.
+They started living together and decided to make easy money by stealing gold chains and pickpocketing.
 Soon, they got fed up with small amounts and decided to rob a bank.

-Back to the present, Aadhi and Seenu, both masked and armed, enter the bank, whereas the panic-stricken Pazhani ditches them.
+In the present, Aadhi and Seenu, both masked and armed, enter the bank, while the panic-stricken Pazhani ditches them.
 The two friends seize control of the bank and take the customers and employees hostage.
 Two of the hostages then put on their masks and shoot at Aadhi and Seenu.
-Police surrounds the bank and decide to catch the robbers, but the hostages are released at that moment.
-The police detains and questions everyone but are unable to distinguish the identically-dressed hostages from the robbers.
-The police find that the robbers' weapons were plastic replicas and 5 crores were disappeared from the bank, but no clue was left.
+The police surrounds the bank and decides to catch the robbers, but the hostages are released at that moment.
+The police detains and questions everyone, but are unable to distinguish the identically dressed hostages from the robbers.
+The police find that the robbers' weapons were plastic replicas and 5 crores were missing from the bank, but no clues were left.

-A flashback reveals that Aadhi had roped two of his childhood friends, Shankar (Shafi) and Hari (Nitish Veera), who were professional bank robbers.
+A flashback reveals that Aadhi had roped in two of his childhood friends, Shankar (Shafi) and Hari (Nitish Veera), who were professional bank robbers.
 The five friends have successfully robbed 5 crores from the bank.
-Since the police are on their trail, they want to split and go to different towns by entrusting the job of carrying the entire money with a single man: Pazhani, who was not in the bank during the robbery.
-In the meantime, the police inspector (Ajay) is charged to arrest the culprits, and he finds that five people were involved in the robbery.
+Since the police are on their trail, they split up and go to different towns by entrusting the job of carrying the money to a single man: Pazhani, who was not in the bank during the robbery.
+Meanwhile, the police inspector (Ajay) is tasked with arresting the culprits, and he finds that five people were involved in the robbery.